-- 1. Achieve a grade of Satisfactory or above in all seven Phase II clerkships. - a.
-Students achieving a grade of "F" in one or more Phase II clerkships are referred to CSPE.
+- 1. Achieve a grade of Satisfactory or above in all seven Phase II Clerkships. - a.
+Students achieving a grade of "F" in one or more Phase II Clerkships are referred to CSPE.
 CSPE reviews the student's progress and individual circumstances and determines whether the student may 1) repeat the clerkship/s or 2) repeat the year or 3) be dismissed.
-If CSPE votes for repetition of the clerkship or repetition of the Phase, the student must improve the "F" grade/s to "S." Failure to do so will result in dismissal from medical school. - b.
-If students wish to apply Public Health Certificate credits toward the UNM Masters in Public Health Degree, only grades of "B" or higher will transfer.

-- c.
-Students who receive a grade of "FAIL" due to professionalism concerns may be dismissed from medical school without the opportunity for remediation. - d.
+If CSPE votes for repetition of the clerkship or repetition of the Phase, the student must improve the "F" grade/s to "S." Failure to do so will result in a referral to CSPE for dismissal from medical school. - b.
+Students who receive a grade of "FAIL" due to professionalism concerns may be dismissed by CSPE from medical school without the opportunity for remediation. - c.
 Students who repeat Phase II have one and only one attempt to achieve a grade of "S" or above on each of the seven clerkships.
 The grades from both the first attempt and the repeated attempt will appear on the student's official transcript and will be used to calculate the GPA. - 2.
-Receive a grade of "CR" for Doctoring V and Doctoring VI. - 3.
+Receive a grade of "CR" for Doctoring VI. - 3.
 Demonstrate ethical and professional standards of behavior expected of University of New Mexico students and health care providers.